 Accounting records need to include sufficient detail to support the accounting approach and how it demonstrates compliance with applicable accounting standards.
-For example, when an entity applies significant estimates and judgements, the entity should document why it has used the approach, details of the inputs and assumptions, and rationale for why it is reasonable.
-This includes details of any material considerations taken along the way to support a complete, well-reasoned and researched approach.
+This should include details of considered alternatives and why they are not applicable7.
+For example, when an entity applies significant estimates and judgements, the entity should document how it has considered and complied with the accounting requirements, why it has used the approach, details of the inputs and assumptions, and rationale for why it is reasonable.8 This includes details of any material considerations taken along the way to support a complete, well-reasoned and researched approach.

-The same expectations apply if an entity engages an external expert for accounting purposes.
-15
+The same expectations apply if an entity engages an external expert for accounting purposes.9

-Records should include a record of discussions between management and the Board, and/or any other person, where that discussion impacted the content of the financial statements.
+Records should include a record of discussions between management and the Board, and/or any other person, where that discussion is of relevance to financial reporting decision-making that has an impact on the content of the financial statements.